 Welcome to my fun “Thrifty Mirror Makeover”!

 It was a huge show room full of thrift store items and I spotted this large beveled mirror in the corner hanging up with several other large wall art pieces.
 When I walked up closer I noticed the fair price and the details in the wood.
 I lifted it to see if I could judge how heavy it was and boy was it ever.
-I spread out both arms and took a hold of it and brought it down.
-It hurt, but I didn’t care.
 This thrifty mirror was gorgeous.

 The price was even more gorgeous. $39.99 and worth every penny in my personal opinion.
 I forgot to take a photo of the back, but this baby was put together extremely well.
 I bet this originally cost the previous owner a few hundred bucks.